dtest/plsc15-opvis/ec2/README.md

 Using the ec2 play requires the following dependencies:

-- Requires boto
+- AWS access key
-- AWS Access key
+- boto
-- Requires ansible
+- ansible

-## Setting up AWS access keys
+### Setting up AWS access keys
 If you do not have an IAM user with AWS Access Keys setup, go to your AWS account and do so.
 Your user needs access to launch VPC, subnets, security groups, ec2, create key pairs, etc.

 Copy the credentials to the ```~/.aws/credentials``` file, and it should look something like this: